 Parents Need to Know

-Parents need to know that this is the 8th Book to Grow By created by the Jamie Lee Curtis/Laura Cornell team.
+Parents need to know that Big Words for Little People is the eighth book in the Books to Grow By series created by the team of Jamie Lee Curtis and Laura Cornell.
 All eight deal playfully and respectfully with some aspect of kid behavior.
-This one considers mostly behavioral kinds of words kids hear every day but may not understand.
+This one considers mostly behavioral kinds of words that kids hear every day but may not understand.

 What's the story?

 This creative, energetic group of kids, with their big orange tabby, wiry little dog, and rather patient pet goose, cavort through the pages, demonstrating just how fun, and empowering, it can be to use big words.
 Verging on the brink of pandemonium, scenes from their life burst with activity as each new word is presented in several lines of rhyming explanation.
 The final words in the book are not so big in size, but rather in importance -- family, respect, and love -- and they sum up the whole underlying tone of the book.